Highlights

 -

-Central Manatee & Downtown moved back into a balanced range in May 2026 as inventory declined sharply from last year.
+Central Manatee & Downtown became more balanced in June 2026 as inventory declined sharply from last year.

 -